-The apparatuses to be fitted on a pipeline (valves, air vent, pumps, etc.) are connected to it by means of steel flanges.
-Others (HDPE, steel, ductile iron...) are connected to the BONNA pipes by flanges.
+The apparatuses to be fitted on a pipeline (valves, air vent, pumps, etc.) as well other pipe materials (HDPE, steel, ductile iron...) are generally connected to it by means of steel flanges.

-BONNA special fittings, their branches and, if necessary the pipes, are equipped with such flanges on request.
+Bonna special fittings, their branches and, if necessary, the pipes are equipped with such flanges on request.